geeofree/geeofree/src/notes/devops/1-Docker.md

 isolated process called *containers*.

-Containers make it easier to provide applications with its dependencies without having to provision to an entire OS and also connect with other containerized applications.
+Containers make it easier to provide applications with its dependencies without having to provision an entire OS and/or resources.

+Containers can also connect with other containerized applications.

 ### Images